VamsiTejchowdary/interview-success-path-main/SUPABASE_SETUP.md

 # Supabase Setup Guide

-This guide will help you set up Supabase authentication and database for the CandidateSide application.
+This guide will help you set up Supabase authentication and database for the JobSmartly application.

 ## Step 1: Create a Supabase Project